Vitalik549/zoomdata/README.md

 ###Project description:
 **Automation test project for regression testing of zoomdata application.**
-1. Java + Maven + TestNG + Selenium + Selenide project.
+1. Java 8 + Maven + TestNG + Selenium + Selenide + Allure project.
 2. TestNG suite location: \src\test\resources\testng\testng.xml
-3. By a default suite would be executed in 5 parallel threads > could be changed in testng.xml, property <thread-count>
+3. By a default suite will be executed in 5 parallel threads > could be changed in testng.xml, property <thread-count>
 4. Tests could be launched on Firefox, Chrome or IE browsers
  :warning: Warning: firefox browser version 47.0.0 is not stackable with last webdriver version!
  Please ensure than last firefox v.47.0.1 is installed on computer, where tests should be executed.
 5. Remote git location is [here](https://github.com/Vitalik549/zoomdata/)

-Allure reporting tool may be used, but not required.

 ###Maven installation:
  :warning: *Please ensure than Maven is installed by execution of the next command in cmd:* ```  mvn --version  ```